 A look at the phone bill is an examination on a granular level how your spending impacts the wealth assets you require for whichever long term goals that you are thinking about.

-The significance is that you are likely to pay for it monthly, and even after the 10 years, you can’t live without it, and would look for another car and continue to pay for that.
+This is because you get so used to living with the car that you cannot live without it, and would look for another car and continue to pay for it.

 Conservatively, the all in monthly cash flow needed for a car can be $1,200 or $14,400 a year.

-To enjoy your car for a long duration, you will need:
+To enjoy your car for a long duration, you will need the following amount in Wealth Assets:

 - $480,000 @ 3%